surasb11/surasb11.github.io/projects/project-5.md

   - HTML
   - CSS

-summary: Data is more powerful when we share it with others!
-In this project used only Python, HTML and CSS to create a dashboard showing visualization of the data.
+summary: In this project with "Tableau Public" analyzing CitiBike in NYC, you can find 25 workbooks answering to the questions such as - How many trips have been recorded total during the chosen period?
+What are the top 10 stations in the city for starting a journey?
+What is the Average Distance Ridden in Miles?
 ---